3 days left

 The successful candidate will have the following core duties and responsibilities:

-- Provide technical guidance in the application of uncertainty quantification modeling of code results or in the application of plasma codes to high performance GPU computers on DOE and PPPL facilities.
+- Provide authoritative technical guidance in the application of plasma codes to high performance GPU computers on DOE and PPPL facilities.

-- Plan efforts in broad mathematical uncertainty quantification modeling and GPU code-optimization and the relevant library areas of considerable novelty and importance where precedents are lacking.
+- Conceive and plan efforts in broad GPU code-optimization and the relevant library areas of considerable novelty and importance where precedents are lacking.

-- Stay abreast of new computational or mathematical technology or library developments in order to be able to recommend changes in emphasis of computational programs or new programs warranted by such developments.
+- Stay abreast of new computational technology or library developments in order to be able to recommend changes in emphasis of computational programs or new programs warranted by such developments.

-- Provide timely and accurate advice to other computational physicists who consult with the successful candidate
+- Provide timely, accurate, and authoritative advice to other computational physicists who consult with the successful candidate.

 Education and Experience:

-- At least approximately 3 years of experience in the related field after PhD degree in computational sciences, applied mathematics, natural sciences, or engineering.
+- At least approximately 5 years of experience in the related field after PhD degree in computational sciences, natural sciences, or engineering.

 Knowledge, Skills and Abilities:

-- Fluent in the modern parallelization tools such as MPI, OpenMP, and GPU off-loading.
+- Fluent in the modern parallelization tools such as MPI, OpenMP, CUDA, and OpenACC.

-- Some experience in the large-scale simulation or uncertainty quantification tools.
+- Proven experience in the large-scale GPU off-loading.

-- Fluent in the scientific programing languages such as Fortran or C++.
+- Fluent in the scientific programing languages including Fortran and C++.

-- Must be able to show collaborative experience with code authors and other software engineers.
+- Must be able to show collaborative and leadership experience in the code-performance engineering activities with code authors and other software engineers.